 1 Please indicate the Total number of employees 10,788 2 Please indicate the Total number of employees hired on temporary/ contractual/ casual basis.
 NIL 3 Please indicate the Number of permanent women employees 850 4 Please indicate the Number of permanent employees with disabilities.
 1 5 Do you have an employee association that is recognised by management?
 NO 6 What percentage of your permanent employees is members of this recognised employee association?
-NA 7 Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, so harassment in the last financial year and pending, as on the end of the financial year - 01 8 What percentage of your undermentioned employees were given safety and skills upgradation training in the last year? - Permanent Employees - Permanent Women Employees - Casual/Temporary/Contractual Employees - Employees with Disabilities All permanent employees
+NA 7 Please indicate the Number of complaints relating to chi harassment in the last financial year and pending, as on • 8 What percentage of your undermentioned employees were given safety and skills upgradation training in the last year? - Permanent Employees - Permanent Women Employees - Casual/Temporary/Contractual Employees - Employees with Disabilities All permanent employees